ONSdigital/cis_households/.github/PULL_REQUEST_TEMPLATE.md

 I have ensured that:

-- [ ] New feature runs successfully in the development environment.
+- [ ] Code runs successfully in the development environment.
-- [ ] New feature is tested to prove that it works.
+- [ ] New code is tested to prove that it works.
+If not, justify reasoning.
-- [ ] New feature is documented using the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) docstring format.
+- [ ] New code is documented using [type hinting](https://realpython.com/lessons/type-hinting/) and following the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) docstring format.
+- [ ] New code follows the project naming standards.

 ## Overview of changes